 How does being assaulted affect sexual orientation?

 Sometimes perpetrators, especially adults who sexually abuse boys, will use these physiological responses to maintain secrecy by using phrases such as, “You know you liked it.”
-If you have been sexually abused or assaulted, it is not your fault.
+If you have been sexually abused or assaulted, it's not your fault.
 In no way does an erection invite unwanted sexual activity, and ejaculation in no way condones an assault.

 What if abuse happened when I was a child or teen?